charvolant/de-calixtinus/README.md

 ludicrously long or disappointingly short stages.

-To see an example, based on someone unfit who wants to walk about 20km a day and wants to go to Fátima, Coimbra and Águeda, look [here](https://camino-planner.s3.ap-southeast-2.amazonaws.com/example/index.html)
+To see an example, based on someone unfit who wants to walk about 20km a day and wants to go to via the Fátima-Ansião and Spiritual Variant routes, look [here](https://camino-planner.s3.ap-southeast-2.amazonaws.com/example/index.html)

 I started planning this program while walking the Camino Portugués.